jacciz/jacciz/README.md

 I'm currently looking for a new opportunity as an R programmer.
 I'd love a new challenge and the opportunity to work with other data scientists.

-⚡ Fun fact: I bought an empty cargo van, did the van build over a fun two months, now I love to travel and camp in it
+⚡ Fun fact: I bought an empty cargo van, completed the van build over a fun two months, now I love to travel and camp in it